Installing Mango Automation on a Windows computer is straightforward. This guide walks you through:

 Open C:\mango_data\mango.properties

-Find any ssl.* settings (e.g., ssl.enabled=true) and disable them (set to false)
+Find any ssl.* settings (e.g., ssl.enabled=true) and set them to false

 Open Command Prompt as Administrator and navigate to your data directory: